4meta5/MonetaryPolicyLibrary/trends.md

 * Among prime-age workers, the employment-to-population ratio is 79.3 percent, up almost 1 percentage point over the past year.
 These developments are heartening, suggesting the tight labor market is providing employment opportunities to more Americans.
 *  Labor force participation rates (LFPRs) for men and women between 25 and 54 years old--that is, the share of these individuals either working or actively seeking work--trended lower between 2000 and 2013.
 Those trends likely reflect numerous factors, including a long-run decline in the demand for workers with lower levels of education and an increase in the share of the population with some form of disability.
 By contrast, the prime-age LFPR has increased notably since 2013, and the share of nonparticipants who report wanting a job remains above pre-recession levels.
 Thus, some continuation of the recent increase in the prime-age LFPR may be possible if labor demand remains strong. [mpr-summary](https://www.federalreserve.gov/monetarypolicy/2018-07-mpr-summary.htm)

-## Financial Markets <a name="finance"></a>
-* Corporate credit spreads are very narrow and equity valuations are elevated relative to historical patterns

-### Leveraged Loans <a name="levfin"></a>
-* Rising risks are notable in the corporate sector, where low spreads and loosening credit terms are mirrored by rising indebtedness among corporations that could be vulnerable to downgrades in the event of unexpected adverse developments.
-Leveraged lending is again on the rise; spreads on leveraged loans and the securitized products backed by those loans are low, and the Board's Senior Loan Officer Opinion Survey on Bank Lending Practices suggests that underwriting standards for leveraged loans may be declining to levels not seen since 2005.
-[Brainard](https://www.federalreserve.gov/newsevents/speech/brainard20180912a.htm) -- September 12, 2018

-### Flattening Yield Curve <a name="yield"></a>
-* One reason the term premium may be lower than in the past is the changed correlation between stock and bond returns, likely associated with changes in expected inflation outcomes.18 The other driver of the low level of the term premium globally is the asset purchases of central banks in several major economies.19 In this case, if the term premium rises as the effect of asset purchase programs diminishes, the effect may be to forestall an inversion of the long-dated yield curve.
-[Brainard](https://www.federalreserve.gov/newsevents/speech/brainard20180912a.htm) -- September 12, 2018
-* "...inferring economic causality from statistical correlations was not appropriate.
-A number of global factors were seen as contributing to downward pressure on term premiums, including central bank asset purchase programs and the strong worldwide demand for safe assets."
-[August minutes](https://www.federalreserve.gov/monetarypolicy/files/fomcminutes20180801.pdf)
 ## GDP <a name="gdp"></a>
 ```
 Metrics: {